robaux/swt16plus/README.md

 To transfer a firmware update you need a computer with a serial USB interface.
 Since the heart of the sequencer is an ATMega328, especially an [Arduino UNO](https://store.arduino.cc/arduino-uno-rev3) is excellent.
 But it also work with standard interfaces such as FT232 or similar.

 You also need the transfer program [AVRDude](https://typeunsafe.wordpress.com/2011/07/22/programming-arduino-with-avrdude/) which comes with the [Arduino software](https://www.arduino.cc/en/main/software).
 AVRDude is a command line utility.
-But there are also graphical interfaces, for example [HexUploader](http://paulkaplan.me/HexUploader/).
+But there are also graphical interfaces, for example [HexUploader](http://paulkaplan.me/HexUploader/) (Mac) or [Xloader](http://xloader.russemotto.com/) (Windows).

 The [Update](https://github.com/robaux/swt16plus/tree/master/update) folder contains the firmware hex files which you can transfer to the device.